Community Engagement and Leadership Education Center (CELE)

 Office of Undergraduate Research

-For advising inquiries, students who are new to research should first attend one of our OUR Information Sessions if possible.
+For advising inquiries, students who are new to research should first attend an information sessions if possible.

-The OUR website has a database of research opportunities which can be found at this link:
+The Office of Undergraduate Research website has a database of research opportunities which can be found at this link:

 http://www.washington.edu/undergradresearch/students/find/ but students should attend an info. session and advising with URP staff for more information on how search, plan, and prepare.